Skip to content

 Characteristics of Recessive Phenotypes

-• Gene E is affiliated with the 'eery' phenotype.
-A fruit fly that is homozygous recessive for Gene E appears to have something off, crooked limbs and other twisted appendages.
+• Gene A is linked with the 'artsy' phenotype.
+A fruit fly that is homozygous recessive for Gene A has wings that are colorful and distinctive patterns.

 Phenotype Genotypes Progeny